How much free time you have in a day dictates the maximum hours you can spend on your blog.

-I can’t tell you the perfect number that works for you, but I can tell you that once a week is a nice place to start from.
-Take into consideration what I’ve told you and see how it works for you.
-Don’t forget to:
+I can’t tell you the perfect frequency that works great for you, but I can tell you that once a week is a nice place to start.
+Take into consideration what I’ve told you and see how it works for you!

 - Publish consistently